miquelladeboer/dataflowdiagnostics/all_dataflow_templates.md

 # Power Automate Dataflow Connector Templates
 ## Notifications
 ### Use Case
 When your dataflow refresh completes, you want to get an email/teams or any other type of nitofication to alert you when your dataflow refresh completes.
 You can also set alerts based on the refresh status of the dataflow.
 You could for example only be notified when a dataflow refresh was completed.
 This way, you know your data is up to date and you can start getting new insights.
-Another common scenario, is not get notified when a dataflow refresh failed.
+Another common scenario is not get notified when a dataflow refresh failed.
 This way you can idediately start ivestigating the problem and alert people that depend on the data being refreshed.

 ### Using the templates
 For sending notifications, we published three templates:
 * Send an email notification when a dataflow refresh status changes
-* Send email notification on succes or failure of a dataflow
+* Send email notification on success or failure of a dataflow
 * When a dataflow refresh status changes, sends a Teams notification

 Let's take a look at the second template: